-The Fibre Fronthaul Service (FFS) is the point-to-point provision of Fibre Cable between the Baseband Unit (BBU) and the Remote Radio Head (RRH) of the Network of an Access Seeker.
+The Fibre Fronthaul Service (FFS) is the point-to-point provision of one Fiber pair between one Baseband Unit (BBU) and one Remote Radio Head (RRH) of the Network of an Access Seeker.
+Any additional FFS required between one BBU and an additional RRH shall be treated as a separate Service Order, and shall be charged accordingly.

 The Service will provide point-to-point dedicated connectivity, between the Equipment of the BBU and of the RRH, as required.

-The Service includes provision of Duct to support the Fibre Cable that will be provided using the Facilities Access Service (FAS).
-The FFS can only be requested in conjunction with a Service Request for a FAS.

 The Service is available to Access Seekers holding an Individual Mobile Telecommunications License.

-1.5 The Network demarcation of the FFS Service is the point at each end of the Fibre Cable where the fibre ceases to be protected by, or contained within, the sheath of the Fibre Cable.

-1.6 To the extent that there is any conflict or inconsistency between this Service Description and the provisions of Schedule 6.7 (FAS Service Description) of the Reference Offer or Schedules 6.7.1 – 6.7.3 of the Reference Offer, the provisions of this Service Description shall take precedence.
+1.4 The Network demarcation of the FFS Service is the point at each end of the Fiber.
+The Access Seeker will have access to the FFS Service at the telecom room of the Access Seeker’s building or the Access Provider’s Point of Presence.
+Unless otherwise agreed with the Access Seeker, the demarcation point will be an ODF placed in the Access Seeker’s building where the FFS is required; or the Point of Presence.
+The ODF will be owned by the Access Provider.
+No physical access shall be granted to the Access Seeker to the Access Provider’s ODF and the interface shall be terminated by the Access Provider’s staff at the Access Provider’s ODF at both ends and handed over to the Access Seeker’s for connecting the FFS.

 DEFINITIONS